-- Talk about what other people like about each of the characters.
-Chat about whether they are similar to young people in the group or their friends or family.
+Talk about what other people like about each of the characters.
+Chat about whether they are like young people in the group or their friends or family.

-- Move around the room.
+Move around the room.
 Everyone writes what they like and admire about each person on the paper.
-Share what was written as a group.
+Share these as a group.